Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Data and Monte Carlo simulations

 \subsection{Data sample}

-\begin{sloppypar} Each analyzed run corresponds to a specific LHC fill.
-For this study, full track reconstruction was performed on six runs from 2023 and two from 2024, utilizing both proton and heavy-ion data (where heavy ions specifically refer to fully stripped lead nuclei, $^{208}$Pb$^{82+}$).
-While reconstruction for 2025 was limited to representative subsamples, one proton and one heavy-ion run are included to facilitate a direct comparison with the 2023–2024 datasets.
-This is particularly relevant as 2025 saw the introduction of quasi-continuous crossing-angle anti-levelling, where the crossing angle is reduced as beam intensity decreases \cite{bib:lhc_highlights}.
-These runs are summarized in Table \ref{table:pp-PbPb-comparison}. \end{sloppypar}
+\begin{sloppypar} Each dataset analyzed corresponds to a specific LHC fill.
+For this study, full track reconstruction was performed on data from five fills in 2023 and two in 2024, including both proton and heavy-ion collisions (specifically $^{208}\text{Pb}^{82+}$).
+While 2025 data were limited to representative subsamples, one proton and one heavy-ion fill are included to facilitate a direct comparison with the \mbox{2023–2024} datasets.
+This comparison is particularly relevant following the 2025 introduction of quasi-continuous crossing-angle anti-levelling, where the crossing angle is reduced as beam intensity decreases \cite{bib:lhc_highlights}.
+To provide a direct baseline for the heavy-ion measurements, a 2024 proton reference fill recorded at the reduced center-of-mass energy of \mbox{$\sqrt s = 5.36 \text{ TeV}$} is also included.
+All ten fills, including those from 2025 and the 2024 reference fill, are summarized in Table \ref{table:pp-PbPb-comparison}.
+The integrated luminosity for each LHC fill was provided by the ATLAS \mbox{Collaboration \cite{bib:AtlasLumi}}. \end{sloppypar}

-To investigate the time dependence of the muon flux, a sampling approach was adopted, analyzing a subset of events from selected runs throughout the data taking period, including the entirety of the analyzed 2025 data.
-For these runs, track reconstruction was performed on a small fraction of events, and the results were scaled to account for this subsampling.
-This approach is sufficient because the total uncertainty is dominated by systematic effects rather than statistics, as detailed in \mbox{Section \ref{sec:MuonFlux}}.
-The luminosity for each LHC fill was provided by the ATLAS Collaboration~\cite{bib:AtlasLumi}.
+\begin{sloppypar} To investigate the time dependence of the muon flux, a sampling approach was adopted, analyzing a subset of events from selected LHC fills throughout the data-taking period, including the entirety of the 2025 dataset.
+For these fills, track reconstruction was performed on a small fraction of the total events, with the results subsequently scaled to account for this subsampling.
+This approach is sufficient as the total uncertainty is dominated by systematic effects rather than statistics, as detailed in \mbox{Section \ref{sec:MuonFlux}}.